The Definitive Guide to Running a Successful Virtual Meeting

 Table of contents

 Looking to run a more effective virtual meeting?
 You’re in the right place.
 Whether this is nothing new to you, or you (like millions of others) have been forced to embrace a remote work lifestyle as a result of COVID-19, it’s important that you take the necessary steps toward maximizing success.
 That means learning the virtual meeting software available to you, adhering to video “etiquette” to avoid distraction and time waste, and starting to check off the different boxes that’ll set you up for success.

 So let’s jump into it.
-You’re busy, I’m busy, we’ll keep this to-the-point and packed with only the information you need.
+You’re busy, I’m busy, we’ll keep this to the point and packed with only the information you need.

 Virtual Meeting: Defined

 What is a virtual meeting?
-Quite simply, a virtual meeting is when people get together use video, audio, text, and/or specialized virtual meeting softwares to meet online.
+Quite simply, a virtual meeting is when people get together and use video, audio, text, and/or specialized virtual meeting software to meet online.
 While barriers to meeting in-person may arise, like physical distance, cost, travel time, and pandemic (!), virtual meetings provide a low-cost, effective way for people to stay connected.

 Now let’s jump into some specific ways you can maximize success when running a virtual meeting.